serenity-is/docs/README.md

 ## What is Serenity Platform

-Serenity is a ASP.NET MVC / Javascript application platform which has been built on open source technologies.
+Serenity is an ASP.NET MVC / Javascript application platform which has been built on open source technologies.

 It aims to make development easier while reducing maintenance costs by avoiding boiler-plate code, reducing the time spent on repetitive tasks and applying best software design practices.